Bihengoto/pig-dice/README.md

 | On click OK button.                                   | The total score is displayed.                                                     |
 | On click the New game button.                         | It takes back the player save the new data i.e name.                              |
 | On click start button.                                | The new game begins.                                                              |

+## Installation requirements

+Web browser.
+Internet connection Offline copy available if you fork and save in your computer as a file.

+## You can view active website here

+## Support and contact details

+contact me through isaacbihengoto@gmail.com or +254 708 437 712

+### License

+Copyright (c) year:2019 isaac mahugu.